 Prepare Mixture – Preheat the oven to 425 degrees.
 Coat salmon with oil and season with salt and pepper.
-Roast in the oven for 12 minutes.
-Remove salmon from the oven and place in medium mixing bowl.
+Roast in the oven for 10minutes.
+Remove salmon from the oven and place in a medium mixing bowl.
 When salmon is cooled, chop and shred salmon.
-Unwrap imitation crab from packaging. chop and shred and add to medium bowl.
+Unwrap imitation crab from the packaging. chop and shred and add to a medium bowl.
 Mix salmon and imitation crab with Japanese mayonnaise, salt, and pepper until fully combined.

 Assemble Casserole – Use an aluminum disposable pan or baking dish.
 Butter the pan.
-Add first layer with rice.
+Add the first layer with rice.
 Sprinkle half of the Furikake Rice Seasoning over Rice.
 Spread a layer of the salmon and crab mixture over the rice.
 Sprinkle the rest of the Furikake Rice Seasoning over crab Mixture.
 Spread Tobiko over crab mixture.
 Sprinkle on chopped green onions.

 Bake Casserole – Preheat oven to 375 degrees.
 Wrap tray/baking dish with foil.
 Bake for 30 minutes.
 Remove the foil and serve hot with seaweed layers.

-- It is important to cover the casserole with foil before placing in the oven to avoid casserole from dying out.
+- It is important to cover the casserole with foil before placing it in the oven to avoid casserole from drying out.

 - Substitute shrimp, real crab, or with more imitation crab for salmon.
-Possibilities are endless.
+The possibilities are endless.

 - If packaged roasted seaweed is unavailable, buy Sushi Nori and cut into little rectangles.